El Güero Palma prevented an interview with a woman with whom he allegedly had had an affair

 "El Güero" built a mausoleum for his family with an estimated value of USD 420,000, in the Jardines del Humaya Pantheon, in Culiacán, Sinaloa.
 On the roof, there is a painting of his wife and children.

 In revenge, he ordered the murder of nine friends and relatives of Felix Gallardo.
-Some of the bodies presented multiple blows, skull fracture and a burst of viscera.
+Some of the bodies presented multiple blows, skull fractures, and a burst of viscera.

 A small plane that moved him from Ciudad Obregón, Sonora, to Guadalajara Jalisco, collapsed.
 When he was convalescing after the accident, the military discovered him in June 1995 thanks to his striking and unmistakable Colt Super 83 pistol.